hasanmoudud/geocompr/main.md

 Sometimes the simplicity and speed of this approach is sufficient, especially during the development phase of a project: when using R interactively to understand a geographic dataset, you will likely be the only person who sees them.
 The base R approach is also extensible, with `plot()` offering dozens of arguments and the **grid** providing functions for low-level control of graphical outputs, --- see *R Graphics* [@murrell_r_2016], especially  Chapter [14](https://www.stat.auckland.ac.nz/~paul/RG2e/chapter14.html).
-The focus of this section, however, is making static with **tmap**.
+The focus of this section, however, is making static maps with **tmap**.

 Why **tmap**?
 It is a powerful and flexible map-making package with sensible defaults.